netobserv/network-observability-operator/docs/FlowCollector.md

-Configuration of the port to service name translation
+portNaming defines the configuration of the port-to-service name translation

 <table>
     <thead>